Patrick Misun

 25th International Conference on Miniaturized Systems for Chemistry and Life Sciences (MicroTAS 2021)

-• Misun, Patrick; Rothe, Jörg; Hierlemann, Andreas; et al. (2015)
+• Misun, Patrick; Rothe, Jörg; Schmid, Yannick R.F.; et al. (2016)

-• Misun, Patrick; Ringauf, A.; Lohasz, Christian; et al. (2018)
+• Nguyen, Thi Phuong Oanh; Misun, Patrick; Lohasz, Christian; et al. (2019)

-Publications 1 - 10 of 32
+Publications1 - 10 of 32